 Adequan inhibits enzymes that break down cartilage within your dog's joints.
 It reduces inflammation and increases the thickness of joint (synovial) fluid.

-Do not give this medication to breeding, pregnant, or lactating animals.
-Use with caution in animals with kidney or liver disease, or bleeding disorders.
+Not for use in humans.
+Do not give this medication to breeding, pregnant, or lactating pets.
+Use with caution in pets with kidney or liver disease, or bleeding disorders.

 Adequan (Manufactured by Luitpold)